avargasv/ContribsGH-A/PostA.md

     }
   }
 ```
-Although apparently more complex than the preceding `ContribsGHMain` actors, these `ContribsGHOrg` actors perform
+Although more complex than the preceding `ContribsGHMain` actors, these `ContribsGHOrg` actors perform
 essentially the same work, with the only obvious difference of having to communicate with more than one child actor
 to get the necessary information and, consequently, having to accumulate the partial responses for the repositories
 before returning the full response for the organization.
 That is, they:
-- Also hold their state as the parameter(s) of their behavior-defining function `repositories`.
+- Hold their state as the parameter(s) of their behavior-defining function `repositories`.
-- Also make use of the "internal" ask pattern to ask the appropriate `ContributorsByRepo` repository actors
+- Make use of the tell pattern to "return" the (accumulated) response, received from a group of
+  `ContribsGHRepo` actors, to the original sender.
+- Hold a state that is composed of the following (besides the organization and original sender):
+  - `repos_M`, a map of repositories and references to their corresponding `ContribsGHRepo` actors,
+    which "return" (in this case applying the tell pattern instead of the ask pattern)
-  a `List` of the `Contributor`s for the repositories of the current `Organization`.
+    a `List` of the `Contributor`s for each repository of the current `Organization`,
-- Pre-process the response of the `ContributorsByRepo` actors (a `Future[RespContributorsByRepo]`) depending
+  - `reposRemaining`, a list of the repositories of the current `Organization` not yet accumulated
-  on whether it was a `Success` or a `Failure` in the same way as before.
+    in `contributorsSoFar`,
-- Make use of the tell pattern to return the (accumulated) response received from a group of
+  - `contributorsSoFar`, the accumulation of the `Contributor`s of the repositories of the current `Organization`
-  `ContribsGHRepo` actors to the original sender.
+    (except those still contained in `reposRemaining`)

-Besides, the `ContribsGHOrg` actors administrate the accumulation of the partial responses in a way that we hope
+The `ContribsGHOrg` actors administrate the accumulation of the partial responses in a way that we hope
 is made sufficiently clear by the comments interspersed within the code of the `repositories` function.
 As said before, this is just "house-keeping" code that does not alter the essential purpose of the function.

 Finally, each one of our repository actors (defined in the `ContribsGHRepo` object):
 - Holds a list of the contributions to a repository.
-- Responds to a `ReqContributionsByRepo` message requesting the `List[Contributor]` for a repository.
+- Responds to a `ReqContributionsByRepo` message requesting the `List[Contributor]` for a repository, by:
-- To respond:
-  - builds the list using the REST client the first time the message is received,
+  - building the list using the REST client the first time the message is received,
-  - afterwards, returns the previously built list without using the REST client again
+  - afterwards, returning the previously built list without using the REST client again
     (the repository actors work in that sense as a cache).

 This is the code of the `contributions` function, which defines the behavior of a `ContribsGHRepo` actor: